MrMatten/dotfiles/README.md

     Also says nvm and npn not found iTerm doesn't show up in the links of downloadable apps Nord colors need to be set
-Spaceship theme for zsh is not being installed
-Mas for installing appstore applications have a lot of errors because of old commands Settings for iTerm are not being reused
+Mas for installing appstore applications have a lot of errors because of old commands and doesn't install any apps Settings for iTerm are not being reused
 Fira Code is not being downloaded
+SSH config is not a part of the setup